connectivecpp/chops-net-ip/README.md

 # Chops Components

-## Chops Net
+## Chops Net IP

 ### Overview

-Chops Net is an asynchronous general purpose networking library layered on top of the C++ Networking Technical Standard (TS).
+Chops Net IP is an asynchronous general purpose networking library layered on top of the C++ Networking Technical Standard (TS) handling Internet Protocol (IP) communications.
 It is designed to simplify application code for processing data on multiple simultaneous connections or endpoints in an asynchronous, efficient manner.
-Every application interaction with Chops Net operations is no-wait (i.e. there are no blocking methods) and all network processing operations are performed asynchronously.
+Every application interaction with Chops Net IP operations is no-wait (i.e. there are no blocking methods) and all network processing operations are performed asynchronously.
+IP

-Example environments where Chops Net is a good fit:
+Example environments where Chops Net IP is a good fit:

 - Applications interacting with multiple connections (e.g. handling multiple sensors or inputs or outputs), each with low to moderate throughput needs (i.e. IoT environments, chat networks, gaming networks).
 - Small footprint or embedded environments, where all network processing is run inside a single thread.
-- Applications with relatively simple network processing that need an easy-to-use and quick-for-development network library.
+- Applications with relatively simple network processing that need an easy-to-use and quick-for-development networking library.
 - Applications with configuration driven networks that may need to switch (for example) between connect versus accept for a given connection, or between TCP and UDP for a given communication path.
 - Peer-to-peer applications where the application doesn't care which side connects or accepts, only that there's a data connection.

-Chops Net:
+Chops Net IP:

 - simplifies the creation of various IP (Internet Protocol) networking entities including TCP acceptors and connectors, UDP senders and receivers, and UDP multicast senders and receivers.
 - simplifies the resolution of network names to IP addresses (i.e. domain name system lookups).